Introduction: Gray-B-Gon Wind-powered Evapotron for Graywater Disposal

 Time and Money

-Alternatively, join a one-day construction workshop, where we provide most of the parts at cost (around $65 including wheels) and the wood parts are precut.
+Alternatively, join one of our one-day construction workshops, where we provide most of the parts at cost (around $75 including bike wheels) and the wood parts are precut.
 The construction time is one full day, less if you have friends helping.
-You provide the bucket, used panty-hose, and, optionally, castoff bicycle wheels scrounged from basements, garages, recycling centers and bike repair shops.
+You provide a bucket and panty-hose.

 Newly coated pieces will feel even rougher than before; that's because the surface fibers of the wood are now stiffer.
 A few strokes with sandpaper or a sanding block will smooth them down nicely.